 QWET stands for ‘quick wash extraction technique’ or ‘quick wash ethanol extraction’ and is a cannabis tincture often called the Golden Dragon or Ice Dragon.

-This QWET extraction method makes a cannabis tincture using frozen cannabis, frozen alcohol, and quicker wash times.
+This QWET extraction method makes a cannabis tincture using frozen cannabis, cold high-proof grain alcohol, and quicker wash times.

 This method produces a lighter-colored, less-intensely flavored – but still highly potent – cannabis extract.

 Compared to a traditional Green Dragon tincture, this quick wash freezer method produces a much lighter colored tincture with a much more mild cannabis taste.